profile photo

 Dalton Omens

-I'm a PhD student in Computer Science at the Stanford University AI Lab, advised by Ron Fedkiw, with plans to graduate in Summer 2025.
+I'm a Research Engineer at Epic Games, working on the next generation of AI-driven virtual characters and humans.
+I recieved my PhD in Computer Science from the Stanford University AI Lab, advised by Ron Fedkiw.
 I received my B.S. in Electrical Engineering and Computer Science at UC Berkeley in 2020.

 I have worked with research teams at Epic Games, SONY, Unity, and Blizzard on cutting-edge computer graphics and AI initiatives.
 I have also interned at NVIDIA.